This is a listing for characters in the STARZ adaptation Outlander.

-- Happily Married: In the very beginning of the series, to Frank.
+- Happily Married: In the very beginning of the series, she is happily married to Frank.
 Then she goes through the stones and meets Jamie, and ends up marrying him and choosing to stay with him instead of returning to Frank.

 - Law of Inverse Fertility: After months of trying with Frank, Claire finally becomes pregnant by Jamie at the end of season 1.

-- The Medic: Claire was a combat nurse during the Second World War, and as such is used dealing with blood, horror and violent deaths.
-In the 18th century, she acts as a physician to the people of Castle Leoch and to Jamie, who she treats multiple times for serious injuries, although she is not actually qualified as a doctor.
+- The Medic: Claire was a combat nurse during the Second World War, and is used to dealing with blood, horror, and violent deaths.
+In the 18th century, she acts as a physician to the people of Castle Leoch and to Jamie, who she treats multiple times for serious injuries, although she is not qualified as a doctor.

 - Mama Bear: For her daughter Brianna.